Enlightened-Monkey/eating-detection/README.md

 # Eating Detection

-This project detects selected objects (e.g., bottles) in camera images and provides a command-line interface for configuration and control.
+This project detects selected objects (e.g., bottles) in camera images, notify user when certain object is detected and provides a command-line interface for configuration and control.

 ## Step-by-step instructions